saidelike/cursorless/docs/contributing/cursorless-in-neovim.md

 vim.o.runtimepath = vim.o.runtimepath .. "," ..
 "C:\\path\\to\\cursorless\\dist\\cursorless.nvim"
 ```

-4. Add nvim executable path to your PATH
+### 4. Add nvim executable path to your PATH

+On Mac and Linux, this should be done automatically.

 On Windows, open the Control Panel, navigate to `User Accounts > User Accounts`.
 Click on `Change my environment variables`.
 In the `User variables`, e.g. add the entry `C:\Program Files\Neovim\bin` to your `Path`.